Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Thomas / Lars

 **Abstract:**
-Working session applying the blueprint to Catena-X’s 2026 roadmap.
-Focus on self-hosted wallets, AAS industrial data sharing for SMEs, and enablement tooling.
-The goal is to define a concrete roadmap to scale SME participation.
+This session will focus on applying the architecture blueprint to Catena-X. It will begin with an overview of the Catena-X 2026 roadmap, including support for self-hosted wallets and the main use cases that will be enabled in the network.
+We will then deep-dive to into requirements for AAS industrial data sharing for SMEs in Catena-X. A roadmap will be devised for enabling the architecture blueprint with Catena-X.

 ---

 #### ⏰ 12:30–13:30 — Aruba Datacenter Tour
-**Note:** Registration via QR code required.
-Attendees split into three escorted groups.
+**Note:** QR code is needed (need to register in advance - link in Welcome email).
+Attendees will be divided into 3 groups, each escorted by an Aruba employee to access the secure facility.
+QR code is needed to get passed data center security.
+Hence the need for participants names, email, etc.

 ---